provectus/swiss-army-kube/QUICKSTART.md

 * `main.tf`        - main file with infrastructure code
 * `providers.tf`   - list of providers and their values

+The `examples/argocd-with-applications` the folder contains an example of deploying infrastructure in aws and applications for cluster operation (like external-dns, prometheus, cluster-autoscaler, etc.)

+The `examples/argocd` the folder contains an example of deploying infrastructure in aws and argo-cd server without any applications.

 <a name="adddevs"></a>
 ## Adding Developers to Kubernetes Cluster